 statues in one of parks in Rome

-Rome is one of the greenest cities in Europe thanks to the many parks and landscaped gardens created by Italy’s aristocratic families.
-The parks in Rome often feature stunning villas and offer a reprieve from the hustle and bustle of the city.
-They are great for outdoor lovers and those wanting a breather from exploring the city.
+The parks in Rome often feature stunning villas and offer a reprieve from the city’s hustle and bustle.
+They are the perfect place for outdoor lovers and those wanting a breather from exploring the city.

 Gardens and parks in Rome